 Another route has been the utilitarian approach to AI ethics.
 That seeks to maximise the benefits of a decision and minimise the risk.
 This straightforward and simple route has one huge flaw as noticed by research done by the moral machine.
 The flaw is that it’s a good idea on paper, but most people would not like it applied to them.

-We could always go the human review approach where the decision is re-examined by humans, as humans possess intuition that ideally cannot be taught to machines.
-The problem with this approach takes in too many assumptions and misrepresentation of terms.
-To start off, intuition is nothing more than an accurate guess.
+We could always go with the human review approach where the decision is re-examined by humans, as humans possess intuition that ideally cannot be taught to machines.
+The problem with this approach takes in too many assumptions and misrepresentations of terms.
+To start off, an intuition is nothing more than an accurate guess.
 Should we leave moral decisions to guesswork?

-Anything the laws of physics require an object to do can in principle be achieved (emulated) by a programme.
-Given enough time.
+Anything the laws of physics require an object to do can in principle be achieved (emulated) by a programme, given enough time.
 This is the universality of computations.
 Coupling this with the philosophical school of thought; that there has been no clear definition of the term intelligence, leaves us not with a route for solving the ethical challenge of AI but a when.
-Simply put, we are yet to figure out how to code moral ethics into machines.
+Simply put, we have yet to figure out how to code moral ethics into machines.

 These and other routes to solving the morality issues of AI must be multi-disciplinary.
 Philosophy is asking the right questions.
 We want usefulness from AI, and it must be safe.
-When we go about testing these and other options to the moral dilemma of AI, should we ask at the very point we are looking to prove this theory or disconfirm it?
-I believe the only genuine test for a theory is one that is attempting to falsify it.
-And we must all attempt to falsify our theories on AI and morality to find the right choice.
+When we go about testing these and other options for the moral dilemma of AI, should we ask at the very point we are looking to prove this theory or disconfirm it?
+I believe the only genuine test for a theory is one that attempts to falsify it.
+And we must all attempt to falsify our views on AI and morality to find the right choice.